patio-python/patio/README.md

 ### `MemoryBroker`

-It's useful if you don't need to assign tasks now, but it's a good help to do it in the future.
+It's a good start if you don't need to assign tasks in a distributed fashion right now.

-In fact, it's a simple way to run tasks in the executor from other places in your project.
+In fact, it's a simple way to run tasks in the executor from the other places in your project.

 ### `TCPBroker`

-This allows you to make your tasks distributed without resorting to external message brokers or something else.
+It allows you to make your tasks distributed without resorting to external message brokers.

-The basic idea of TCP broker implementation is that in terms of performing tasks, there is no difference between them, it is just a way to establish a connection, both the server and the client can be the one who performs tasks and the one who sets them, and it is also possible in mixed mode.
+The basic idea of TCP broker implementation is that in terms of performing tasks, there is no difference between them, it is just a way to establish a connection, both the server and the client can be the one who performs tasks and the one who sets them, and it is also possible in a mixed mode.

 In other words, deciding who will be the server and who will be the client in your system is just a way to connect and find each other